 Right now the shader does not support interactive foliage, but adding support for it is relatively easy if you follow the InteractiveFoliageActor documentation on UDN.

-Wind Animation in Crysis
+Analysis of Wind Animation in Crysis

 A wind vector is computed per-instance, in world space, by summing up the wind forces affecting the instance.
 A wind area can be a directional or an omnidirectional wind source. […] Designers can place wind sources at specific locations.